ncatlab/nlab-content/pages/9/0/7/5/15709/content.md

-__Iwasawa polynomial__ is a number theoretic analogue of the [[Alexander polynomial]].
+As a construction in [[Iwasawa theory]], the __Iwasawa polynomial__ is a number theoretic analogue of the [[Alexander polynomial]].

-Relation between Alexander polynomial and Lefschetz (spectral) zeta function as analogous to the relation between Iwasawa polynomial and p-adic analytic zeta function.
+The relation between the Alexander polynomial and the Lefschetz (spectral) zeta function is analogous to that between the Iwasawa polynomial and the p-adic analytic zeta function.
 See chapter 12 in

 * Masanori Morishita, _Knots and primes: an introduction to arithmetic topology_, Springer 2012